ItaiAxelrad/remote-sensing/posts/raster-based-analysis.md

 tahiti6 <- dropLayer(tahiti, 7)
 ```

-We will first do the masking using simple vector arithmetic, as if tahiti6 and `fmask` were simple vectors.
+We will first do the masking using simple vector arithmetic as if `tahiti6` and `fmask` were simple vectors.
 We want to keep any value with a 'clean land pixel' flag in the cloud mask; or rather, since we are assigning NAs, we want to discard any value of the stack which has a corresponding cloud mask pixel different from 0.
 This can be done in one line of code.

 ```r
 ## Perform value replacement
 tahiti6\[fmask != 0\] <- NA
 ```

-However, this is possible here because both objects are relatively small and the values can all be loaded in the computer memory without any risk of overloading it.
+However, this is possible here because both objects are relatively small and the values can all be loaded into the computer memory without any risk of overloading it.
 When working with very large raster objects, you will very likely run into problems if you do that.
-It is then preferable, as presented earlier in this tutorial to use `calc()` or `overlay()`. `overlay()` in this case is the appropriate function, since we are working with two distinct raster objects.
+It is then preferable, as presented earlier in this tutorial to use `calc()` or `overlay()`. `overlay()` in this case is the appropriate function since we are working with two distinct raster objects.

 ```r
 ## First define a value replacement function